Proper Onsite Salt Storage

 Background

-These setups cost approximately seven to ten thousand dollars in direct costs plus 45 man-hours of one-time set-up labor.
 ECF personnel must work with Amazon personnel to identify a semi-permanent location for these structures.
 They should remain in place for the duration of our engagement.
-If local stakeholders require these structures or the bulk salt in dry storage to be moved off-site during the offseason, it will result in additional costs.
+If local stakeholders require the XL Bin, sea container, or the bulk salt in dry storage to be relocated off-site during the offseason, additional charges will apply.
+These are billed on a time-and-materials basis per our Master MWO with Amazon GPO, and equivalent charges recur in the fall when the unit and material are returned and repositioned.

 What is a CERES bucket?

 A CERES bucket is an ECF proprietary engineered salting bucket.
-It mounts on our large wheel loaders and can scoop and salt, thus eliminating expensive salting trucks and their associated drivers.
-This reduces Amazon's costs because it maximizes heavy equipment utilization.
+It mounts on our large 3.5-ton wheel loaders and can scoop and salt in a single pass, eliminating the need for expensive salting trucks and their associated drivers.
+This reduces Amazon's costs by maximizing heavy equipment utilization.

 Please see Amazon Snow Removal SOW